Beverly Sparks, Associate Dean for Extension, 706/542-3824, firstname.lastname@example.org

 In this issue of Extension E-News:

-- Arch Smith provides an update on the Georgia 4-H tax status.
+- Arch Smith provides a 4-H facilities update.

 Greg Price, Director of Extension County Operations, 706/542-1060, email@example.com

 The information for the 2014 public service faculty promotion process was released through email on Feb.
 5. We have not completed the last cycle and the new cycle has begun.
 I guess this is true of many parts of our job.